The Fractal Dimension of Product Sets: The Standard Minkowski Dimension of a Product

-We can go further and restrict our attention to dyadic cubes of fixed side length and position.
-Doing so gives us great control over the cover without sacrificing anything in terms of the behavior of the fractal sets we are able to observe, introducing only a constant into our computations.\footnote{The cover by dyadic cubes of fixed size used here, $\mathcal{N}(\epsilon),$ is a subset of the more general cover Falconer uses to prove the Hausdorff dimension is not product-summable.
+While coverings by balls are conceptually simple, coverings by regular $n$-cubes are often more convenient computationally (particularly when considering products, since the product of cubes is a higher dimensional cube).
+Indeed, we can go further and restrict our attention to dyadic cubes of fixed side length and position.
+Doing so gives us great control over the cover without sacrificing anything in terms of the behavior of the fractal sets we are able to observe, introducing only a constant into our computations.\footnote{The cover by dyadic cubes of fixed size used here, $\mathcal{N}(2^{-k}),$ is a subset of the more general cover Falconer uses to prove the Hausdorff dimension is not product-summable.
 Indeed, using general dyadic cubes is equivalent to using arbitrary covers for the purpose of computing the Hausdorff dimension.
-See \cite[chapter 5]{falconer1986geometry}.}
+See Falconer \cite[chapter 5]{falconer1986geometry}.}